 The caveats I listed for ranking lists above continue to apply here: although this list was compiled in a transparent (albeit unscientific) way, you should use it primarily as a starting point for your own research.

 I encourage you to focus less on the strict order of rankings (which is pretty subjective to begin with) and more on the individual characteristics of each school.

 Journalism is one of the most popular majors at Northwestern, and for good reason.
 There are many programs in place to ensure that students are well-prepared for careers as journalists.
 Some of these programs include:

-- Medill Justice Program - Students examine potentially wrong convictions and look into criminal justice issues.
+- Medill Investigative Lab—Students examine potentially wrongful convictions and look into criminal justice issues.

 Special courses offered through the school include interesting electives like "The Googlization of America" and "Journalism in a Networked World."
 Finally, Northwestern hosts one of the top graduate journalism programs in the country in addition to an awesome creative writing program.